napudumaran/Learning-Documentation-and-Projects/notes/Cybersecurity_Tools_Breakdown.md

+Full writeup on the tool `nmap`, its commands, and methodologies here → [Deeper Breadown](/notes/expanded/NMAP_Writeup.md)

-Full writeup on the tool `nmap`, its commands, and methodologies here → [Deeper Breadown — Rough Draft](/notes/expanded/NMAP_Writeup.md)
+Full writeup on the tool `ncat`, its commands, and methodologies here → [Deeper Breakdown — In Progress]